shaynlink/claudify/README.md

 # claudify
 MCP connector for Claude IA (from Perplexity).
-The app can interact with Claude IA for play / pause, search similar songs e.g. by using Oauth2 with local server.
+The app can interact between Claude and Spotify by using Oauth2 with a local server.